-Then perhaps it comes to you as a surprise that I a couple of years ago spent roughly one hundred hours spread out over six weeks learning all the characters in the Far East 3000 Chinese Characters Dictionary.
-Of course, I knew a lot of them from before, but I learnt a considerable amount of new words as well.
+Then it may come as a surprise that a couple of years ago I spent roughly one hundred hours spread out over six weeks learning all the characters in the Far East 3000 Chinese Characters Dictionary.
+Of course, I knew most of them already, but I learnt a considerable amount of new words as well.
 This article is not about this particular thing or about this dictionary.
 Any dictionary (or website) based on frequently use characters and/or words will be fine.
 If you don’t have a book already, I suggest using this online list.

 I’ll try to explain why I think that going through such lists is an excellent idea if you do it right and at the right time, and I will also share some thoughts on how to do this without running into some of the problems I did.
 I never expected this, but the day has come when I actually recommend other people to memorise a dictionary!